-The most recent Microsoft CRM 2013 release stepped up the application in the areas of User Experience (UX), increased mobility, workflow automation and cost effectiveness.
+The most recent Microsoft CRM releases have stepped up the application in the areas of User Experience (UX), increased mobility, workflow automation and cost effectiveness.
 In terms of the UX, the UI has been flattened, there are far fewer pop-up (modeless) Windows and the application advanced from a traditional left margin menu navigation to a dynamic hover-over menu which better maximizes screen space.
 Even more interestingly, the application now uses a new and more dynamic business process-centric visualization.
 This puts CRM records into better context and helps guide staff toward actions and outcomes.

 This visualization is unique and particularly helpful as sales, marketing and service are not well performed as linear business functions, particularly in an increasingly multi-channel customer engagement world where customers talk more about and with their vendors on social channels than company-controlled channels.
 The new UI helps companies advance their CRM application from a system of record to a user-centric process oriented platform.

 Sales Force Automation

 Sales Force Automation (SFA) is Microsoft's core competency and the strongest module in the CRM suite.
 Dynamics balances strong ease of use with flexible account management and opportunity management.
 Unique ease of use facilitators include a familiar and contextual Windows ribbon bar for simplified and intuitive navigation, record pinning of key accounts for quick access, a bookmark of favorites, a listing of recent records accessed, simple user personalization, and an Outlook client that reduces the need for staff to switch back and forth from their CRM and their email or groupware programs.

-The Dynamics 2013 release upped the application for sales professionals with an embedded enterprise social network (Yammer), more mobile options (including iPad support), more types of workflow features to aid business process automation and a new Business Rules feature which better personalizes forms and field controls without custom programming.
+Dynamics CRM has upped the application for sales professionals with an embedded enterprise social network (Yammer), more mobile options (including iPad support), more types of workflow features to aid business process automation and a new Business Rules feature which better personalizes forms and field controls without custom programming.